 3 Methods For Overwintering Pepper Plants

 There are three ways to overwinter pepper plants.
-You can mix and match to try the different methods and see which one works best for you.
+You can mix and match to try the different methods to see which one works best for you.

-It doesn’t matter if you’re growing bell pepper plants, chilli plants, or ghost peppers, these methods for overwintering pepper plants will work with any variety.
+It doesn’t matter if you have bell peppers, chilis, or ghost peppers, these methods for overwintering pepper plants will work with any variety.

-- Potted peppers can be grown indoors as houseplants.
+- Potted peppers can be brought indoors as houseplants.

-- The plants can be allowed to go dormant and stored for winter.
+- The plants can be allowed to go dormant and be stored for winter.

 - You can take cuttings of your plants, and overwinter those indoors.